Samsinite/ibm-speech-to-text-game-nodejs/article.md

 <script src="js/index.js"></script>
 ```

-Now create `src/views/game.js` which will house the core game code.
+Next lets create a new file at `src/views/game.js` which will house the core game code.
 Working with the Phaser framework is quite simple at its core, and the speech-to-text game can be essentially composed of 3 functions: `preload`, `create`, and `update`. `preload` is used to load assets such as images and sprites used in the game, `create` is for setting up the game, and `update` for detecting button presses and collisions.
 Start by creating a function to load and setup the game:
   ```js
   /* global Phaser */